 Here are unretouched pictures of Aaron's hands as they look today.
 I've posted two separate views of his left hand, the first one here, and the second one here and a picture of his right hand.
 I personally took these pictures outdoors in bright sunlight so that every little imperfection would be visible.
 Please note that both hands are fully healed.
 There is no residual scarring whatsoever.
-Both hands enjoy free movement unhindered by scar tissue.
+None of his finger or joint movements are impeded by scar tissue.
 His fair skin is supple, the pigmentation even and the natural color fully restored.

 I continue to use our simple protocol twice a day to combat years of serious "sun abuse" and help prevent future free radical damage.
 Now in my sixties, I am living proof of the efficacy of our products.
-I invite you to try it for yourself, and experience the benefits of clinical essential oil therapy in an easy-to-use, ready-made skin care routine that takes the guesswork out of how to use essential oils, produces long lasting, age-defying results and skin that glows with vitality.
+I invite you to try La Ishá and experience the benefits of clinical essential oil therapy in an easy-to-use, daily skin care routine.
+We have taken the guesswork out of safely using essential oils for long lasting, age-defying results and skin that glows with health and youthful vitality.

 May you enjoy the blessings of good health and timeless beauty always!